prashantbhambhani12/Task-List-Promise-based-Approach-/README.md

 ### Task List (Module Based Approach)

 # Description
-### This is task list created with vanilla javascript with Prmises based structure defined in ecma standards
+### This is task list created with vanilla javascript with Promises based structure defined in ecma standards

 # Structure